JimmyBinoculars/P2P-Chat/README.md

 Using a key that needs to be shared to the other client they can send encrypted messages to each other.
 The only server part is for generating keys for encrypting identifiers.
 ## Contributing
-Please contribute to this project
+Please contribute to this project.
+## Setup
+So far there is no setup required but in future I will add some documentation.